-- (1) This section does not apply to a proceeding for an offence against- - (a) section 21; or - (b) an offence under or by virtue of Part 8 of the Crimes Act 1900 that relates to an offence against section 21. - (2) If, in a proceeding under this Act in relation to conduct engaged in by a person other than a corporation, it is necessary to establish the state of mind of the person, it is sufficient to show that- - (a) the conduct was engaged in by an employee or agent of the person within the scope of his or her actual or apparent authority; and - (b) the employee or agent had that state of mind. - (3) If- - (a) conduct is engaged in on behalf of a person other than a corporation by an employee or agent of the person; and - (b) the conduct is within the employee's or agent's actual or apparent authority;

-the conduct is taken, for the purposes of a proceeding under this Act, to have been engaged in by the person unless the person establishes that he or she took reasonable precautions and exercised due diligence to avoid the conduct.
+- (1) This section does not apply to a proceeding for an offence against- - (a) section 21; or - (b) an offence under or by virtue of the Crimes Act 1900, part 8 that relates to an offence against section 21. - (2) If, in a proceeding under this Act in relation to conduct engaged in by a person other than a corporation, it is necessary to establish the state of mind of the person, it is sufficient to show that- - (a) the conduct was engaged in by an employee or agent of the person within the scope of his or her actual or apparent authority; and - (b) the employee or agent had that state of mind. - (3) If- - (a) conduct is engaged in on behalf of a person other than a corporation by an employee or agent of the person; and the conduct is taken, for the purposes of a proceeding under this Act, to have been engaged in by the person unless the person establishes that he or she took reasonable precautions and exercised due diligence to avoid the conduct.